-Playing the electric guitar it is inevitable to get sooner or later to Jimi Hendrix, Eric Clapton and Stevie Ray Vaughan, especially if you love the Stratocaster; or better, if you love those guitarists you end up dreaming of a Stratocaster.
+Playing the electric guitar it is inevitable to get drawn sooner or later to Jimi Hendrix, Eric Clapton and Stevie Ray Vaughan, especially if you love the Stratocaster; or better, if you love those guitarists you end up dreaming of a Stratocaster.

 I had just started playing again in a band when my wife, while channel surfing, stopped on a live concert by a young American who inspired her sympathy: John Mayer was performing at Eric Clapton’s Crossroads event with his Gravity, brandishing a Stratocaster.
 Look at that, I said to myself, there are still young people who play the guitar in a certain way.
 Young people….
 Well, Mayer is only a dozen years younger than me… and “a bit” more technical.
 But I was intrigued, and Gravity eventually made its way permanently into my band’s set list.
 I bought the Continuum album more for my wife than for myself, but listening to it made me remember my old love for Hendrix and SRV.
 Like so many guitarists, John Mayer had gone from Vaughan and Hendrix to rediscover the greats that inspired them.
-He then went on to do much more because he played with them and became one of the best contemporary guitarists.
-But the fact that my wife liked him (no bad jokes about the stereotype of the handsome guitarist who attracts young girls, my wife is not one) made me curious about his character: in my wife’s eyes Mayer is a simple guy, the classic well-meaning American, easy-going and carefree as my wife sees Americans.
-Yet Mayer suffers from panic attacks and has had several problems with the media because of unfortunate sexual jokes he made during a famous interview.
+He then went on to do much more because he actually played with his heoes and became one of the best contemporary guitarists.
+But the fact that my wife liked him (no bad jokes about the stereotype of the handsome guitarist who attracts young girls, my wife is not like that) made me curious about his character: in my wife’s eyes Mayer is a simple guy, the classic well-meaning American, easy-going and carefree as my wife sees Americans.
+Yet Mayer reportedly suffers from panic attacks and has had several problems with the media because of unfortunate sexual jokes he made during a famous interview.

 But for some reason I identify with him (besides the big handsome face and past flirtations with famous women and New York nightlife ;-)).
 In short, there’s something about the young man from Connecticut that makes me sympathetic too.